BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through over four thousand construction related expert witness designations, the Angle Inlet, Minnesota Construction Expert Directory delivers a streamlined multi-disciplinary expert retention and support solution to attorneys and construction practice groups concerned with construction defect and claims matters.
-BHA provides building related consulting and expert witness support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
-Utilizing in house resources which comprise construction cost, scheduling, and delay experts, professional engineers, ASPE certified professional estimators, and construction safety professionals, the firm brings a wealth of experience and local capabilities to Angle Inlet and the surrounding areas.
+Leveraging from approximately five thousand construction defect and claims related expert designations, the Angle Inlet, Minnesota Construction Expert Directory provides a single point of reference for construction defect and claims related support to legal professionals and construction practice groups concerned with the effective resolution of construction defect and claims litigation.
+BHA provides construction claims evaluation and expert support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+In connection with in house personnel which comprise building envelope and design experts, forensic engineers, forensic architects, and construction cost and scheduling consultants, the construction experts group brings national experience and local capabilities to Angle Inlet and the surrounding areas.

 Construction Expert Witness News & Info